 There are a few conclusions we can draw from this data.

 As the statistics and our experiences confirm, if measured on a daily basis, market prices move up and down a ton.
-However, if measured over the long-term (which is what you invest for in the first place), market prices and dividends have increased substantially with $1,000 in the S&P 500 Index growing to $2,044,000 from 1945 through 2016.
+However, if measured over the long-term (which is what you invest for in the first place), market prices and dividends have increased substantially over time averaging 7% per year greater than the rate of inflation.

-Second, as I alluded to last week, we can’t delude ourselves into thinking that looking at it on a daily, weekly, monthly, or even quarterly basis will make you more knowledgeable, provide you with any signals to act on, or produce better results.
+Second, we can’t delude ourselves into thinking that looking at it on a daily, weekly, monthly, or even quarterly basis will make you more knowledgeable, provide you with any signals to act on, or produce better results.

-In fact, as Dalbar’s Annual Quantitative Analysis of Investor Behavior illustrates, the average investor’s real life results are significantly lower than markets have performed (while the S&P 500 index returned 10.16% annually over the last 30 years, the average equity mutual fund investor earned only 3.98%.)
+In fact, as Dalbar’s 2020 Annual Quantitative Analysis of Investor Behavior illustrates, the average investor’s real-life results are significantly lower than markets have performed (while the S&P 500 index returned 9.96% annually over the last 20 years, the average equity mutual fund investor earned only 5.04%.)

 How much of that awful investor performance do you think is attributable to and exacerbated by poor investment decisions brought on by “looking” at market price movements on a daily basis?